 How Do Search Engines Choose What To Show You?

 There are several ranking factors that influence the algorithm based upon which the results are displayed to you.
-Factors like the quality of content, number of backlinks to that page, etc. are taken into consideration before displaying a result.
+Factors like the quality of content, (high-quality backlinks) to that page, etc. are taken into consideration before displaying a result.
 Search engines use complex algorithms to determine the relevancy and relevance of each page it has indexed so that you get only those relevant results that match your search query.

 - Are the results relevant?
 Relevance is one of the most important factors in a successful search engine.
 Relevancy can mean different things to different people, so it’s up to the algorithm to decide what content best matches a query.